0xAX/linux-insides/SyncPrim/sync-1.md

 } spinlock_t;
 ```

-The `raw_spinlock` structure defined in the [same](https://github.com/torvalds/linux/master/include/linux/spinlock_types.h) header file and represents implementation of `normal` spinlock.
+The `raw_spinlock` structure defined in the [same](https://github.com/torvalds/linux/master/include/linux/spinlock_types.h) header file and represents the implementation of `normal` spinlock.
 Let's look how the `raw_spinlock` structure is defined:

 ```C
 typedef struct raw_spinlock {